osipgas/ParkingTracker/README.md

 - **Data**: Contains various parking datasets used for training and testing.
 To achieve good accuracy on various data, I had to use multiple datasets.
 - **CROPPED**: Every dataset from "Data" folder includes "CROPPED" folder that stores cropped images categorized by occupancy status (busy or free).
 I'am creating this folders in "crop.ipynb" and "crop_by_coco.ipynb" files.
+- **Parking Tracker App**: Сontains files and resources for developing and running an application using Parking Tracker.
+The application is being created by contributor of this project Zakhar.
+The application is still under development and not ready for use.

 ## Usage